wsrn829/FastAPI/README.md

 - Django models use fields (like CharField, IntegerField, etc.) to define the type of data each attribute can hold.
 - Django models can have relationships with other models (like foreign keys for one-to-many relationships, many-to-many fields, etc.).
 - Django models come with a built-in admin interface for CRUD operations.

-Similarities:

-- Both Pydantic and Django models use classes to define data structures.
-- Both can use type information to perform data validation.
-- Both can be used to define and validate complex data structures.

-Differences:

-- Django models are tied to a database and provide ORM capabilities, while Pydantic models are not tied to a database.
-- Django models are used with Django, while Pydantic models can be used with any Python code, but are often used with FastAPI.
-- Pydantic uses Python type annotations for validation, while Django uses specific field types.
-- Django models come with a built-in admin interface, while Pydantic does not.